dmitry-viskov/pylti1.3/README.rst

     else:
         # Unknown launch type

-Check which services we have access to:
+To check which services we have access to:

 .. code-block:: python